mirisuzanne/mia/content/posts/redesign2022/content.md

 ) }}

 Until 2019,
-when I threw it out all the navigation and moved onto Eleventy.
+when I removed all the navigation and moved onto Eleventy.
 I was tired of trying to sort
 my life into a nav hierarchy.